seantrott/seantrott.github.io/_posts/2019-11-15-ambiguitypt1.md

 ---
 layout: post
-title: Why is language ambiguous (ambiguity, pt 1.)
+title: Why is language ambiguous? (ambiguity, pt 1.)
 ---

 *Note: This post has been migrated from my old WordPress site (originally posted on October 8, 2019).*